-If you haven’t submitted your self-assessment tax return to HMRC yet, don’t panic.
-There’s still time to file your tax return for the 2017/18 tax year, which ended on 5 April 2018.
+If you haven’t submitted your Self Assessment tax return to HMRC yet, don’t panic.
+There’s still time to file your tax return for the 2018/19 tax year, which ended on 5 April 2019.

-While the deadline to submit your tax return via paper has passed (this was 31 October 2018), you have until midnight on 31 January to file your self-assessment tax return online.
+While the deadline to submit your tax return via paper has passed (this was 31 October 2019), you have until midnight on 31 January 2020 to file your Self Assessment tax return online.

 To help you get this done on time, and so you avoid a penalty, Jonathan Wingfield of Ensors Chartered Accountants shares seven pieces of advice for self-employed business owners.